F-Aragon/FranciscoRAragon/README.md

 I am a third-year computer systems engineering student, with a technical background in both mechatronics and IT.
 I completed high school as an IT technician and I am about to finish a higher technical degree in mechatronics, pending only the final internship presentation.
 I am passionate about technology and programming, and I enjoy learning and building creative and efficient solutions.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
   - C#
   - SQL

-- 👉 Next on the list ...
+- 👉 Next on the list
   - Lua

+- 🔨 Currently working on
+  - An app to manage and update addons for a video game

 - 📫 Reach out to me at: <a href="franciscoraragon@gmail.com">franciscoraragon@gmail.com</a>